 Under premise liability laws, property owners are responsible for keeping visitors to their property safe.
 Not only does this mean fixing any physical hazards like broken steps or cleaning up spilled liquids, but it also means taking steps to provide reasonable security measures such as surveillance cameras and bouncers.

 It’s not unreasonable, in an atmosphere where alcohol is being served and people may become rowdy, that patrons expect a bar to have a bouncer or security guard, especially at a bar with such a long history of violence and crime.

 If the bar fails to do what is reasonable and someone becomes hurt, they may find that they have been named as the defendants in a civil lawsuit.

 In order to obtain compensation, the plaintiff must prove that the owner of the property they were harmed on failed to do everything they should have to keep the plaintiff safe.
 This can be difficult without the help of an attorney.

-The legal team at Banville Law combines our passion, dedicated, and experience to fight for crime victims rights.
+The legal team at Banville Law combines our passion, dedication, and experience to fight for crime victims' rights.
 To learn more about how we can help, contact us today for your free consultation.